DoMyLLC.com DoMyLLC.com

 All businesses will have rules outlining recommended financial activities and tax management practices.
 Every company needs to know the specific regulations that apply to them and then make sure all operations are in compliance.

-What Happens If You Fall Out Of Corporate Compliance?
+What Happens If You Fall Out of Corporate Compliance?

 It’s not usually a criminal act to fall out of compliance, but there are legal and financial consequences that get more severe the longer a business fails to comply.
 First, most businesses will receive warnings that they’re not meeting compliance regulations.
 If this is ignored, warnings become fines.
 If these warnings are still ignored, the business can fall out of “good standing” with the local government and business community.
 Losing “good standing” status results in a few different consequences like being denied court access, receiving tax liens, refused loan or credit line applications, and even personal legal liability.
 If this continues then the local or state government may shut down and dissolve the company.